millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide300.md

 - The paragraphs of the note are displayed.

 Please walk through the paragraphs one by one.
 Read through the content of the paragraphs as you get to them.
-There is much useful information that in the paragraphs that is not reproduced into these instructions.
+There is much useful information in the paragraphs that is not reproduced into these instructions.

 ## Open and run the second Tutorial note in the notebook